rafa-andrade/campsite/README.md

 ```

 ### DataBase
-Campsite project is using H2 relational database for demonstration and proof of concept, it should be replaced by a stable database server in real production application as PostgreSQL
+Campsite project is using H2 relational database for demonstration and proof of concept purpose, it should be replaced by a stable database server in real production application as PostgreSQL

 ### Cache
-Campsite project is using ```ConcurrentMapCacheManager``` from spring for demonstration and proof of concept, it should be replaced by a stable cache server in real production application as Redis
+Campsite project is using ```ConcurrentMapCacheManager``` cache implementation from spring for demonstration and proof of concept purpose, it should be replaced by a stable cache server in real production application as Redis

 ### API Documentation
 http://localhost:8080/swagger-ui/index.html